nickroethemeier/udrac/README.md

 * Dell C6100 nodes
 * Dell C6220 nodes

-# Build Dependencies
+## Build Dependencies
 * Python 3.7 or greater
 * PyInstaller

-# Some Important Notes
+## Some Important Notes
 This GUI launcher is based on "reverse engineered" interactions with the out-of-band management card.

-Absolutly no respect has been made toward security, and often the password is literally handed to the java code via argument...
+**Absolutly no respect or effort has been made toward security**, and often the password is literally handed to the java code via argument...

 **WARNING**: Due to the nature of connecting to OOB server management, *ALL SSL ISSUES ARE BYPASSED AND IGNORED*

-# Extra Important License Notes
+## Extra Important License Notes
 This launcher package contains code from MANY sources including
 * Java JRE, from Sun Microsystems / Oracle
 * C6100 JViewer from America Megatrends